Rockies vs. Mets Player Props Betting Odds

 Blackmon Stats

-- Blackmon has seven doubles, three home runs, 14 walks and 11 RBI (30 total hits).
+- Blackmon has 30 hits with seven doubles, three home runs and 15 walks.
+He has driven in 12 runs.

 Blackmon Recent Games